microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing data analytics with SQL Server 2019.md

 Apache Spark is an open-source processing framework that runs large-scale data analytics applications.
 Spark is built on an in-memory compute engine, which enables high-performance querying on big data.
 It takes advantage of a parallel data-processing framework that persists data in-memory and disk if needed.
 This allows Spark to deliver 100-times faster speed and a common execution model for tasks such as extract, transform, load (ETL), batch, interactive queries and others on data in an Apache Hadoop Distributed File System (HDFS).

-Many times Spark is used to do transformations on data at large scale.
+Many times, Spark is used to do transformations on data at large scale.
 In this Jupyter Notebook, you'll read a large text file into a Spark DataFrame, and then save out the top 10 examples as a table using SparkSQL.

 1. In Azure Data Studio, click **File**, then **Open File...**.